 Baldur's Gate deconstructs the well known idea that most of the world's problems tend to occur just as The Hero arrives on the scene.
-Due to CHARNAME's status as a Bhaalspawn, he/she is a literalDoom Magnet, so the fact that you seem to stumble upon a lot of trouble isn't coincidence, you are literally causing it through your own existence.
+Due to CHARNAME's status as a Bhaalspawn, they're a literalDoom Magnet, so the fact that you seem to stumble upon a lot of trouble isn't coincidence, you are literally causing it through your own existence.
 Furthermore you are not the only Bhaalspawn out there causing chaos through existance.
 It doesn't help things that your father is the God of Murder.

 A lighter example of Deconstruction would belong to SWAT 4, an FPS which objective is not shooting bad guys.
 Just plain shooting bad guys like in another FPS, in SWAT 4, does not net you a point.
 This game expects you to be a police officer, not an FPS character.
 To earn points (which needed to advance in harder difficulties), you must deal with the bad guys with non-lethal methods, and arresting them.